 Ultimately, one of the most simple and effective evaluations is just holding a yardstick or comparable object against the patient’s back, so the two of you can definitely see any abnormalities.
-This comprehensive approach generally describes some of the very frequent chiropractic posture issues, including:
+This comprehensive approach generally describes some of the persistent chiropractic posture issues, including:

-This condition is much like genetically-induced kyphosis, since there’s no cure but there are several therapies available.
+This condition is much like genetically-induced kyphosis since there’s no cure, but several therapies are available.
 In extreme cases, surgery may be necessary.

 Un-Level Pelvis/Pelvic Tilt: